 What people describe in the weeks after the retreat varies, but a few things come up over and over.
 The internal noise has quieted — not gone, but turned down.
 There’s a felt sense of having space inside themselves that hadn’t been there before.
 Something they’d been carrying for a long time has loosened.
 They’re sleeping differently.
 They’re more able to be in their own life without bracing against it.

 None of this is dramatic.
 All of it is real.
 The retreat is not a peak experience for its own sake.
-It’s six days of careful work, in a place built to hold it, with the medicine as one piece of a larger arc.
+It’s five days of careful work, in a place built to hold it, with the medicine as one piece of a larger arc.
 People leave with their lives intact and their relationships to those lives quietly changed.

 If you’re considering a retreat, the most useful thing is a real conversation.
 We’d be glad to walk through whether the timing, the work, and the fit are right for what you’re looking for.